Hornbill-Docs/itom-config/itom-config/quick-start-guide.md

 1. Select the Not Paired filter.

 :::info
 The Authorization Key is temporary and will expire after 1 hour.
-Once expired, the the SIS record will need recreating.
+Once expired, the SIS record will need recreating.
 :::

 ### Download and Installation of the SIS